 University of Virginia, Ravi with his wife Aravinda focussed on

-development issues in India such as dams versus people and environment,
+development issues such as dams versus people and environment,

 rural electrification and integrated development.
 Working in 30